astro-informatics/s2fft/docs/index.rst

 ===================================================

-``S2FFT`` is a JAX package for computing Fourier transforms on the sphere and rotation group.
+``S2FFT`` is a JAX package for computing Fourier transforms on the sphere and rotation group `(Price & McEwen 2023) <https://arxiv.org/abs/2311.14670>`_.
 It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs).

 More specifically, ``S2FFT`` provides support for spin spherical harmonic and Wigner